-- Cover letter includes (a) the name, address, telephone number, and fax number of the author who will be responsible for correspondence regarding the manuscript; (b) a statement that all authors have seen and approved the manuscript; (c) additional information that may be helpful to the editor, such as the type of article the manuscript represents in JOGNN; (d) information on previous or duplicate publication or submission of any part of the work to another publication. - Copyright transfer signed by all authors, submitted as a hard copy to the editorial office. - Letters of permission to reproduce any copyrighted material that appears in the manuscript. - One quality copy of the manuscript, including all tables and figures, if submitting hard copy.
+- Cover letter submitted electronically includes (a) the name, address, telephone number, fax number and e-mail address of the author who will be responsible for correspondence regarding the manuscript; (b) a statement that all authors have seen and approved the manuscript; (c) additional information that may be helpful to the editor, such as the type of article the manuscript represents; (d) information on previous or duplicate publication or submission of any part of the work to another publication. - Copyright transfer signed by all authors, submitted as a hard copy to the Managing Editor Angela Hartley at 308 New York Avenue, Salisbury, MD 21801. - Letters of permission to reproduce any copyrighted material that appears in the manuscript, submitted as a hard copy to the Managing Editor at the address above.

-The editorial staff will return, unread, manuscripts that arrive without a signed copyright transfer agreement or numbered lines and manuscripts that have author names or initials in the running heads.
+The editorial staff will return, unreviewed, manuscripts that are submitted without a copyright transfer or are not formatted per the author guidelines.